Snyder v. Phelps: Facts of the case

-The Westboro Baptist Church (WBC), often labeled as a hate group, was founded by Fred Phelps in 1955 and is headquartered in Topeka, Kansas.
+The Westboro Baptist Church (WBC), often described as a hate group, was founded by Fred Phelps in 1955 and is headquartered in Topeka, Kansas.
 The congregation consists of about "sixty or seventy members", the majority of them being Phelps's children, grandchildren, relatives, and in-laws.
-Since Westboro's founding, members of the church have picketed hundreds of military funerals "to communicate its belief that God hates the United States for its tolerance of homosexuality, particularly in America’s military".
+Since Westboro's founding, members of the church have picketed hundreds of military funerals "to communicate its belief that God hates the United States for its tolerance of homosexuality, particularly in America's military".

-On March 3, 2006, Matthew Snyder, a Lance Corporal of the United States Marine Corps, was killed in a non-combat-related vehicle accident in the Anbar Province of Iraq during Operation Iraqi Freedom.
-Shortly after in Snyder's hometown of Westminster, Maryland, his parents Albert and Julie Snyder were informed of his death by two Marines.
-Snyder's death was announced in local newspapers on March 7, and his funeral time and location was announced in The Baltimore Sun on March 8.
-The Westboro Baptist Church issued a press release on March 8 stating that they learned of Snyder's death and that members of the church planned to travel from Kansas to Maryland in order to picket Snyder's funeral, which was set for March 10 at St. John's Catholic Church in Westminster.
+On March 3, 2006, Matthew Snyder, a Lance Corporal of the United States Marine Corps, was killed in a non-combat-related vehicle accident in the Anbar Province of Iraq during the Iraq War.
+Shortly after in Snyder's hometown of Westminster, Maryland, his parents Albert and Julie Snyder, then divorced, were separately informed of his death by two Marines.
+Snyder's death was announced in local newspapers on March 7, and his funeral time and location was announced on March 8.
+The Westboro Baptist Church issued a press release on March 8 stating that they learned of Snyder's death and that members of the church, including Fred Phelps, planned to travel from Kansas to Maryland in order to picket Snyder's funeral, which was scheduled for March 10 at St. John's Catholic Church in Westminster.

-On March 10, as Snyder's funeral was being held, picketers located approximately 1,000 feet away from the church on public land displayed placards such as "Thank God for Dead Soldiers", "Thank God for IEDs", "God Hates Fags", "Fag Troops", "America is Doomed", "God Hates the USA/Thank God for 9/11", "Pope in Hell", "Priests Rape Boys", "Don't Pray for the USA", and "You're Going to Hell".
-Members of the Patriot Guard Riders, a group of motorcyclists who separate WBC protesters from those who attend military funerals, were present in support of the Snyder family.
-WBC published statements on their website that denounced Albert Snyder and his ex-wife for raising their son Catholic, stating they "taught Matthew to defy his Creator", "raised him for the devil", and "taught him that God was a liar".
+Shortly before Snyder's funeral on March 10, picketers stood on public land about 1,000 feet from the church and displayed placards such as "Thank God for Dead Soldiers", "Thank God for IEDs", "God Hates Fags", "Fag Troops", "America is Doomed", "God Hates the USA/Thank God for 9/11", "Pope in Hell", "Priests Rape Boys", "Don't Pray for the USA", and "You're Going to Hell".
+The protest lasted about thirty minutes and ended before the funeral began.
+Following the funeral, Phelps's daughter Shirley Phelps-Roper published statements on the Westboro Baptist Church's website that denounced Albert and Julie Snyder for raising their son Catholic, stating that they "taught Matthew to defy his creator", "raised him for the devil", and "taught him that God was a liar".

-District Court of Maryland

-Albert Snyder, Matthew Snyder's father, sued Fred Phelps, Westboro Baptist Church, and two of Phelps's daughters, Rebekah Phelps-Davis and Shirley Phelps-Roper, for defamation, intrusion upon seclusion, publicity given to private life, intentional infliction of emotional distress, and civil conspiracy.
-The claim of defamation arising from comments posted about Snyder on the WBC website was dismissed, on the grounds that the contents were "essentially Phelps-Roper's religious opinion and would not realistically tend to expose the Plaintiff to public hatred or scorn".
-The claim of publicity given to private life was similarly dismissed since no private information was made public by the Defendants: the WBC learned that Snyder was divorced and his son was Catholic from his son's newspaper obituary.
-The case proceeded to trial on the remaining three counts.